UPDATED TUESDAY 30 DECEMBER

 Our guidance: FCDO travel advice

-Sunvil has always followed the travel advice of the UK government's Foreign and Commonwealth Office (FCO).
-Where issues of illness and infection are concerned, the FCO usually mirrors the advice of the World Health Organisation (WHO).
+Sunvil has always followed the travel advice of the UK government's Foreign, Commonwealth and Development Office (FCDO).
+Where issues of illness and infection are concerned, the FCDO usually mirrors the advice of the World Health Organisation (WHO).

-FCO advice is frequently modified and adapted.
-To avoid jumping the gun, we wait until much closer to departure, and sometimes as little as 14 days, before following the FCO advice that applies at that time.
+FCDO advice is frequently modified and adapted.
+To avoid jumping the gun, we wait until much closer to departure, and sometimes as little as 14 days, before following the FCDO advice that applies at that time.

-Then, if the FCO advises against ‘all but essential travel’ to a particular area, we will respond swiftly and individually to travellers who are about to be imminently affected.
+Then, if the FCDO advises against ‘all but essential travel’ to a particular area, we will respond swiftly and individually to travellers who are about to be imminently affected.
 If we have travellers in these areas, we make great efforts to move them out.
 Travellers who have trips which are due to traverse or stay in these areas will be offered alternatives or re-routing or have their trips deferred should they no longer wish to travel.